mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 I learned that Bryce worked with BYU security and was a supervisor for parking.
 I guess it was relevant for wanting to go into the police academy.

 “There are three things that turn me off,” he said in the middle of our conversation.
 “One, facial hair.
+I've never found facial hair attractive.
 Two, people who smoke weed.
 I’ve run into lots of situations with people around the Salt Lake City area when I patrolled.
 And three, people who are into pride and all the rainbow flags and stuff.”

 “I served my mission in Seattle, and weed is legal in Washington,” I said.
 “It’s absolutely disgusting though.
 And I’m not really into all the pride stuff either.
 But I do wonder what being in a pride parade is like.
 I’d do it once just to say I’d been there and done that.”

  “When they were doing the pride parade last summer, we had to make sure that they didn’t get onto BYU property and cause a riot.”

 We talked for a bit, getting to know each other.
 He liked guns and cars—things I didn’t know much about.
 He also said he wanted to be a state trooper.